cedx/lcov.php/docs/usage/parsing.md

 }
 ```

+!!! note
-> An `InvalidArgumentException` is thrown if any error occurred while parsing the coverage report.
+    An `InvalidArgumentException` is thrown if any error occurred while parsing the coverage report.

 Converting the `Report` instance to [JSON](https://www.json.org) format will return a map like this: